WisdomShell/codeshell/README_EN.md

 ## Introduction

-CodeShell is a multi-language code base model developed jointly by the [Knowledge Computing Lab at Peking University](http://se.pku.edu.cn/kcl/) and the AI team of Sichuan Tianfu Bank.
+CodeShell is a code large language model (LLM) developed jointly by the [Knowledge Computing Lab at Peking University](http://se.pku.edu.cn/kcl/) and the AI team of Sichuan Tianfu Bank.
 CodeShell has 7 billion parameters, was trained on 500 billion tokens, and has a context window length of 8192.
 On authoritative code evaluation benchmarks (HumanEval and MBPP), CodeShell achieves the best performance for models of its scale.
 At the same time, we offer deployment solutions and IDE plugins that complement CodeShell.
 Please refer to the [CodeShell](https://github.com/WisdomShell/codeshell) repository for details.

 The open-source models are as follows: